rakeshcsit/pdi-health/README.md

 			did the previous test strips get ruined in anyway

-		field rep or staff member checks off that the test strips have been sent OR that the patient will be contacted for further investigation (each will trigger a certain email)
+		instead of doing this (might not get used or might need to be more complicated with commenting from field rep or staff) just encourage staff or field rep to make a note and reach out to the patient field rep or staff member checks off that the test strips have been sent OR that the patient will be contacted for further investigation (each will trigger a certain email)

-		rails generate scaffold TestStripRequest patient:references how_many_left:integer notes:text test_strips_sent:boolean patient_will_be_contacted:boolean
+		rails generate scaffold TestStripRequest patient:references how_many_left:integer patient_notes:text

 ## 9-5-17